igr/homer/README.md

 ## Usage

 Download `homer` from this repo and put it on your `$PATH`.
-If everything is set, you should be able to run it:
+If everything is set, you should be able to run it (be sure to remove the alias):

 ~~~ bash
 homer